 The short answer is “no”.
-In the US liens are filed by the debtor name.
+In the US, liens are filed in the debtor’s name.
 If we filed by serial number the blanket liens and surety bonds wouldn’t show up in the search.

 The name of the owner and their city are pretty much all you need.
 A lot of the equipment listed on the internet does not show the owner and being able to research ahead of contact would be great.

 “I’m sure I saw a serial number here somewhere…”